00JCIV00/packt-lib/README.md

 ---

 # Overview
-This project is an experiment to learn more about the basics of how packets by coding parts of the IETF spec in Kotlin, a language I enjoy.
+This project is an experiment to learn more about the basics of how packets work by coding parts of the IETF spec in Kotlin, a language I enjoy.
 Optimally, the library would allow users to manipulate packets either directly or through a DSL.

 # Issues
 Unfortunately, using Kotlin has introduced a number of challenges in terms of packet crafting and manipulation: